Colorado Clinical and Translational Sciences Institute

 Morgridge Academy is a day school on the National Jewish Health campus for children in kindergarten through eighth grade diagnosed with chronic diseases.
 Seventy-three percent of Morgridge students have asthma.
 And many have multiple serious, chronic health conditions, which are difficult to manage in a typical school setting.
-The students in the school are disproportionately impacted by poverty, structural racism, and severe disease.
+McCullough is the director of education for the school where the students are impacted by poverty and severe disease.

-Using a community-based participatory research model, the Morgridge Academy students, nurses, and staff will be heavily involved in all aspects of the research.
+Using a community-based participatory research model, the Morgridge Academy students, nurses and staff will be heavily involved in all aspects of the research.

 Wang and McCullough plan to begin the 12-month pilot study this August once students return to school.
 The main goal is to determine the most effective intervention to help Morgridge Academy students self-manage their asthma.